 Food and Artisan Vendors

-There were around 20 artisanal vendors at the 2025 festival, all of them locals who sell everything from jewellery, to soaps, to hot sauce and much more.
+The festival typically attracts around 20 artisanal vendors, all of them locals who sell everything from jewelery, to soaps, to hot sauce and much more.

-There were also around six food options.
-The food vendors included authentic Mexican cuisine to Greek options.
-For those who are 19+ there was a beer garden on-site.
-In previous years it served local beers, wines and ciders along with some non-alcoholic drinks.
+There are also a few food vendors.
+In previous years these included authentic Mexican cuisine and Greek food.
+For those who are 19+ there is a beer garden on-site, serving local beers, wines and ciders along with some non-alcoholic drinks.

 Other Information